Indiiigo/participatory-compsocsci-documentation/README.md

 ## What's this workshop about?

-In this full-day and fully virtual workshop, we adopt a collaborative perspective in developing these guidelines further.
+In this full-day and fully virtual workshop colocated with the [International Conference for Web and Social Media (ICWSM)](https://icwsm.org/2021/index.html), we adopt a collaborative perspective in developing these guidelines further.
 Drawing on principles of participatory design, we hope to include several stakeholders involved through collaborative brainstorming and the design of research documentation.
 We envision that the end goal of this workshop entails shared documentation that establishes best practices for research with web and social media data.

 ## How to participate?

 This workshop is open to all interested in research with web and social media data.
-Please check back soon for registration details.
+You should register at the main conference, [here](https://icwsm.org/2021/index.html#attend).
+ICWSM-21 is offering discounted rates for particpants from South America and Africa.

 ![Documentation](datasheet-og.jpg)